cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 7: Messages and Meetings

-The fog clung to the streets as our carriage approached 221B Baker Street.
-Holmes had insisted on stopping here before heading to the inn, citing the possibility of awaiting correspondence.
-Mrs. Hudson greeted us at the door with two urgent telegrams.
+The fog clung to Baker Street as our carriage arrived.
+Mrs. Hudson met us with two urgent telegrams.

-I unfolded the first telegram and read:
+I read the first:

 "Watson,
-Returned from overseas and saw your message.
-Urgent we speak.
-Edward confided critical details about Hawthorne before his death.
+Returned from overseas.
+Edward showed me Hawthorne's doctored supply manifests two days before his death.
+Military supplies diverted through false accounts.
+Fort Kalyan's true ledgers hidden in Edward's chest.
+Hawthorne knows.
 Criterion Bar, seven o'clock.
 Come alone.
 — Maj.
 James Forrester"

-Holmes raised an eyebrow, already reading the second telegram.
-He finished it with a faint smile and handed it to me:
+Holmes handed me the second:

 "Holmes,
-Return to Baker Street tonight.
-Critical information about Hawthorne and the East India Company audit requires your attention.
+Return tonight.
+Have evidence of Hawthorne's systematic fraud beyond Fort Kalyan.
+East India Company audit findings crucial.
 — Mycroft"

-"Your brother's timing suggests we are approaching dangerous waters," I remarked.
+"Your brother's timing is telling," I observed, checking my revolver.

-Holmes's eyes gleamed.
+Holmes struck a match.
 "Indeed.
-You will meet Forrester at the Criterion Bar.
-I will return here later tonight to meet Mycroft.
-First, however, we must confront Lieutenant Cartwright at the inn."
+We must split up—you to Forrester, I to Mycroft.
+But first, Cartwright awaits at the inn."

+"If either meeting is compromised—"

+"The Irregulars watch both locations," Holmes interjected.
+"Wiggins guards the Criterion's back exit.
+Test Forrester—ask about the Bombay supply route.
+If he hesitates, leave immediately.
+I'll use Baker Street's tradesman's entrance if needed.
+We cannot risk losing both leads if this is Hawthorne's trap."

+The fog thickened as we departed, swallowing the street lamps.
+Ahead lay Cartwright's secrets, then our separate paths into what felt increasingly like a carefully laid snare.

 ## Chapter 8: Confrontation at the Inn